opsfolio/resource-surveillance-commons/pattern/digital-health/README.md

 $ surveilr sqlpage --port 9000
 # launch a browser and go to http://localhost:9000/fhir/index.sql

-# in a separate shell you can use watch-and-reload-sql.sh
+# in a separate shell you can use watch-and-reload-sql-into-rssd.sh
-$ ../../support/bin/watch-and-reload-sql.sh
+$ ../../support/bin/watch-and-reload-sql-into-rssd.sh
 ```

 Once you apply `orchestrate-stateful-fhir.surveilr.sql` and